-Foreign Tax Credit.
-You can claim a credit for income taxes paid to the Netherlands to offset your U.S. tax liability.
-Generally, Dutch income tax rates are high in comparison to the U.S. tax rates.
-Therefore, the foreign tax credit for Dutch income taxes paid is often sufficient to completely offset your U.S. tax liability.
+On your U.S. tax return, you can claim a credit for the income tax paid to the Netherlands.
+Generally, Dutch tax rates are high in comparison to U.S. tax rates.
+Therefore, the amount you can claim as a credit on your U.S. may be sufficient to fully offset your U.S. income tax liability.

-Form 1040, U.S. Individual Income Tax Return.
 As a U.S. citizen living abroad, you receive an automatic 2-month extension of time to file your U.S. federal income tax return and time to pay your tax.
-The deadline to file your 2019 tax return is June 15, 2020.
-Interest will still be charged, however, on payments made after the regular due date, which is April 15, 2020, without regard to the extension.
+The deadline to file your 2022 tax return is June 16, 2023.
+Interest will still be charged, however, on payments made after the regular due date.

 If you’re a U.S. citizen in the Netherlands, contact us with any questions you have about your U.S. tax filing requirements.
-We have experience with both the U.S. tax system as well as Dutch income tax law and tax filing requirements.
-We speak Dutch and all information is available in Dutch.
+We specialize in the preparation of U.S. tax returns for Americans in the Netherlands.
+We have an office in Rotterdam.